project-gemmi/gemmi/docs/xtal.rst

 trade-off between simplicity of the code and the amount of the tabulated data.

-The number of symmetry operations per space group is between 1 and 192, but in all the programs we've seen the centering vectors are kept separately, which leaves up to 48 symmetry operations (point group m-3m) combined with up to 4 centering vectors.
+The number of symmetry operations per space group is between 1 and 192, but they can be split into symmetry operations (max.
+48 for point group m-3m) and up to 4 centering vectors.

-* The simplest way of storing the operations is to list them in a text file.
+* The simplest way of storing the operations is to list them all (i.e. 192 triplets for #228) in a text file.
+  This approach is used by OpenBabel_ (chemical toolbox in C++, GPL2): space-group names and triplets are tabulated in :file:`space-groups.txt` (currently 541 entries, some look incorrect).

-  * The most popular such files are CCP4 :file:`syminfo.lib` (540 entries)
+* The most popular files with symmetry operations are CCP4 :file:`syminfo.lib` (540 entries) and its predecessor :file:`symop.lib`.
-    and its predecessor :file:`symop.lib`. :file:`syminfo.lib` is the primary spacegroup information for csymlib_ (part of libccp4, LGPL3)
-    and a few other projects.
+  :file:`syminfo.lib` is the primary spacegroup information for csymlib_ (part of libccp4, LGPL3) and a few other projects.
+The file format is more sophisticated than in Open Babel and the centering vectors are kept separately.
-  * The same approach is used by OpenBabel_ (chemical toolbox in C++, GPL2): space-group names and triplets are tabulated in :file:`space-groups.txt` (currently 541 entries).

 * The operations can be as well tabulated in the code.
   This approach is used (with one or two layers of indirection to reduce